Riley-Py/UWaterloo-Work/Theoretical Descriptions of The Nature of Concepts.md

 ## The Exemplar View
 - Last two views assumed that objects aren't mentally represented, but instead averaged into a representation
-- Concepts include representation of some act
+- Concepts include representation of some actual individual instances
+- People categorize new instances by comparing them to representations of previously stored instances (*exemplars*)
+- Faster to find similar stored exemplars for typical instances than atypical instances, which don't have stored exemplars
+-